-This case is important because if Officer Doe can be removed from the EES in the face of having received adequate pre-deprivation due process, then this will lead to criminal defendants not receiving disclosures in future cases in which Officer Doe is a testifying witness.
-This is significant, as defendants have a constitutional right to receive such exculpatory evidence.
+This case is important because if Officer Doe can be removed from the EES with a sustained finding of misconduct based on his untruthfulness and after having received adequate pre-deprivation due process, then this likely will lead, as a practical matter, to criminal defendants not receiving disclosures in future cases in which Officer Doe is a testifying witness.4 This is significant, as defendants have a constitutional right to receive such exculpatory evidence.
 See Brady v.
 Maryland, 373 U.S. 83, 87 (1963) (in a criminal case, the State is obligated to disclose information favorable to the defendant that is material to either guilt or punishment); State v.
 Laurie, 139 N.H.
 325, 329 (1995) ("In New Hampshire, criminal defendants have an explicit right to produce all proofs that may be favorable to them.").
-Where the constitutional rights of defendants who have their property and liberty at stake run up against the rights of police officers in employment disputes, the rights of defendants must prevail.
-Furthermore, in any action by an officer challenging whether misconduct is exculpatory outside a criminal case, the standard that an officer must meet for determining whether information is not exculpatory must be a high one, as it requires a court to conclude that information cannot be exculpatory in any criminal case from now into the future.
+Where the constitutionally protected liberty and property rights of defendants run up against the rights of police officers in employment disputes, the rights of defendants must prevail.

+Furthermore, in any action by an officer challenging whether misconduct is exculpatory outside a criminal case, the standard that an officer must meet for determining whether information is not exculpatory must be a high one, as it requires a court to conclude that information cannot be exculpatory in any hypothetical future criminal case from now into the future.
 This must be a difficult standard to meet because whether information is exculpatory is fact specific and can often be dependent on the defenses raised by the defendant.
 See Gantert, 168 N.H. at 649 ("The government has a great interest in placing on the 'Laurie List' officers whose confidential personnel files may contain exculpatory information.").
+Here, it is apparent that the sustained misconduct is potentially exculpatory and may need to be disclosed to defendants in future cases, as the misconduct implicates truthfulness.